theopnv/retromania/doc/Standard.md

 - Color: ColorType
 - State (of game): StateType

-The game board (`map_t`) is a vector of TileType (integers).
+The game board (`Map`) is a vector of TileType (integers).
 Each map must be written and put in the game directory.
 There must also be a configuration file, linked to a configuration structure (`conf_t`), telling the graphical library how to display each type of tile.